 How to Find Pictures to Paint for Beginners

-When you enter your painting in a competition or show, many times they will ask for proof that you used the photo with permission, and it’s very important to be honest, especially if you end up winning.
+When you enter your painting in a competition or show, often times they will ask for proof that you used the photo with permission.
+It’s very important to be honest, especially if you end up winning.

-The fact that art competitions ask for proof that the photo was used with permission, is a strong signal that it is not correct to use copyrighted photos for your paintings.
+The fact that art competitions ask for proof of permission is a strong signal that it is not correct to use copyrighted photos for your paintings.

-When you paint a landscape on location or a still life from life, you don't really need reference photos, though you can still take photos of the subject for later reference.
+When you paint a landscape on location or a still life from life, you don't really need reference photos although you can still take photos of the subject for later reference.

-In many cases though, it is not possible to have your own photos, so you go looking for photos taken by others.
+In many cases, it is not possible to have your own photos, so you may need to look for photos taken by others.

 Public Domain Photo License